alexmsalmeida/virsearch/README.md

 ## How to run

 1. Edit config.yml file to point to the input and output directories.
-Input directories should contain the .fa assemblies to analyse.
+Input directories should contain the <b>.fa</b> assemblies to analyse.

 2. (option 1) Run the pipeline locally (adjust -j based on the number of available cores)
 ```